leksiq/contest-compiler/README.md

 `type` means type of variable, `'c'`, `'i'`, `'l'`, `'d'`, `'s'`, `'t'` stand for `char` (casted to `int`), `int`, `long`, `double`, `java.lang.String` and `Token` (`java.lang.String` before next space or end of line) respectively. if the variable is an array its definition should end with `'['`, optional `length` and `']'`, if the `length` is present the variable will take exactly `length` elements from iunput, otherwise the variable will take all elements till the end of line.
 So, one should not use `length` in the case the array implied to take all the line.

-`data-cycle` means that a responsible data structure is created as array of objects.`'+'` means that the cycle repeats until end of input.
+`data-cycle` means that a responsible data structure is created as array of objects.

 `loop-cycle` means that a loop with local variables is created. `'+'` means that the cycle repeats until end of input.